The NAD's mission is to preserve, protect, and promote the civil, human, and linguistic rights of deaf and hard of hearing people.

 The mission of the NAD is to preserve, protect, and promote the civil, human and linguistic rights of deaf and hard of hearing individuals in the United States of America.
 The vision of the NAD is that the language, culture, and heritage of deaf and hard of hearing Americans will be acknowledged and respected in the pursuit of life, liberty, and equality.

-- Information and Referral - The NAD is a leading national resource for public information and referral on a wide variety of topics, responding to thousands of inquiries each month.
+- Information and Referral - The NAD is a leading national resource for public information and referral on a wide variety of topics, responding to thousands of inquiries every month.
 The NAD maintains a resourceful website and provides advocacy and legislative training as well as specialized training at three different biennial conferences: the NAD Conferences, Jr. NAD Conferences, and NAD Leadership Training Conferences.

 - Leadership & Training - The NAD provides advocacy education and training, legislative training, and specialized training at biennial national conferences, biennial youth leadership conferences, and annual leadership training conferences.
 Specialized training, expert consultation, and technical assistance is also provided to countless individuals and groups across the nation on the civil, human, and linguistic rights and needs of deaf and hard of hearing children and adults.